Conqueror-Site-Builder/stylelint-config-conqueror-scss/README.md

 };
 ```

-## Remove the Space Between Logical Groups
+## Add the Space Between Logical Groups

-If you don't like spaces between logical groups,
+If you want to add spaces between logical groups,
-you can easily disable this behavior:
+add this rule to your **Stylelint** config:

 ```js
 // stylelint.config.js